On this page:

 Detailed eligibility criteria are described in the full program announcement.
 Also see the Notice of NIH’s Interest in Diversity (November 22, 2019).
 Specific application guidance includes the following:

-- The institution/university of the PI determines, justifies, and certifies the eligibility of the candidate based on the Notice of NIH's Interest in Diversity.
+- The institution/university of the principal investigator (PI) determines, justifies, and certifies the eligibility of the candidate based on the Notice of NIH's Interest in Diversity.

 - The PI of the NIDCD-funded award prepares the supplement application with input from the candidate.

-- Typically, supplements are provided for one year, with a strong justification required for a second year.
+- Typically, supplements are provided for one year, with a strong justification for a second year.

 - The application must clearly describe the need for additional mentored research training.